mihaicris-adoreme/cordial-ios-sdk/README.md

 pod install
 ```

-This will add the the latest version of CordialSDK to your project.

 This will add the latest version of CordialSDK to your project.

 Additionally, in order to take advantage of iOS 10 notification attachments, you will need to create a notification service extension near your main application.
 In order to do that, create the **Notification Service Extension** target and add `CordialAppExtensions` to it: